 The principal risks are formally reviewed, twice per year by the Board.
 Updates in terms of emerging risks or significant actions undertaken are addressed as and when required at Board meetings.
 The principal risks are determined through an evaluation of likelihood of occurrence and potential impact, with a full review also undertaken by the Global Executive Team (GET), comprising the CEO and his direct reports.

 Management also review specific strategic, operational, financial and compliance risks in regular focused forums during the year, at GET meetings, quarterly business reviews with each of the businesses, major programmes and project reviews, and at other key Executive management meetings.
 Further details on our risk management and internal control procedures are included on page 56 of our 2013/14 Annual report.

 |Risks and Uncertainties||Mitigating Actions||Opportunity|

-|Recruitment, development or retention of talented people||We actively measure the retention of talent within our organisation which provides us with the ability to track trends and act with the appropriate and necessary actions.
+|Recruitment, development or retention of talented people||We actively measure the retention of talent within our organisation which enables us to track trends and respond with the appropriate and necessary actions.

-Our reward schemes are continuously evaluated to drive and reward performance and ensure retention of key talent.
+Reward schemes are continuously evaluated to drive and reward performance and ensure retention of key talent.

 |Data and content quality inhibit effectiveness of our eCommerce strategy||A dedicated data function has been established to ensure compliance with internal processes and external regulations.